GeomScale/geomscale.github.io/_pages/about.md

 The main computational problem we study is **sampling** from high-dimensional distributions.
 Sampling  is a fundamental operation that plays a crucial role across sciences including modern machine learning and data science.
-To address this problem we develop and implement Markov Chain Monte Carlo sampling methods that scale up to thousands of dimensions.
+To address this problem we develop and implement Markov Chain Monte Carlo sampling methods that scale up to **thousands of dimensions**.
 We also work on the development of practical algorithms based on sampling for a set of fundamental computational problems such as **convex optimization**, **integration**, **volume computation** and **Bayesian inference**.